 Safeguard your children’s future

 A correctly drafted Will is very important if you have young children.
 Under your Will you can appoint a testamentary guardian to care for your children if you die.
-It is also possible to appoint a guardian in the event the surviving parent of your children fails to appoint a guardian under their Will or dies without a Will.
+It is also possible to appoint a guardian in the event the surviving parent of your children fails to appoint a guardian under their Will or dies without one.

 Be fully informed